This article appears in the June 2021 issue of the

 PE GI Journal

 Even with these factors, proceeding with a corporate partnership is rarely an easy decision, says Cara Reymann, Market President for PE GI Solutions for the mid-Atlantic region.
 “It can be highly emotional when you have physicians who have been owners and operators of practices and ambulatory surgery centers (ASCs) for many years.
-Engaging a partner means not only creating a new relationship, but possibly needing to take a different approach to your business—there is a fear of losing control that is very difficult to overcome.”
+Engaging a partner means not only creating a new relationship, but possibly needing to take a different approach to your business.
+There is a fear of losing control that is very difficult to overcome.”

-4 Essential Checklist Criteria
+4 Essential Checklist Criteria When Making a Corporate Connection

 The following are four criteria Reymann recommends gastroenterologists include in their corporate partner evaluation checklist.

-- Expertise.
 Expect to find a wide range of expertise during your search.
 As you learn about firms, work to gain an understanding of the depth and breadth of this expertise, Reymann says.
 “The type of expertise and how specialized it is matters greatly.
 Many people can execute on a function.
 Where I think the value of expertise matters is when you need to adapt to a new circumstance or implement a new ancillary.
 Understanding how to align all the details to the benefit of the physician group requires deep expertise and true partnership.”

-- Performance.
 It’s easy to talk the talk.
 But can a corporate partner you’re considering walk the walk?
 “Assessing a potential partner’s performance comes down to whether they’re actually delivering on the expertise they claim to possess and helping physicians work better and grow their business,” Reymann says.

-This is an area where PE GI Solutions shines, she says, which was particularly apparent over the last year as gastroenterologists worked through the pandemic.
+This is an area where PE GI Solutions shines, she says.
+This was particularly apparent over the last year as gastroenterologists worked through the pandemic.
 For example, PE GI Solutions’ financial team helped partners navigate the Paycheck Protection Program and CARES Act Provider Relief Fund.
 “We were able to apply sophisticated financial modeling tools, which contemplated different scenarios,” Reymann says.
 “This helped our physicians understand what they needed to do for their businesses.”

-- Quality.
 Without quality, the value of expertise and performance is greatly reduced, Reymann says.
 “Physicians spend their lives building their reputation.
 When they engage with a corporate partner, that partner has a responsibility to assist that physician and practice in a way that will honor and grow that reputation.”

 To evaluate whether a corporate partner checks the box on quality, one area to focus on is support services.
 “With our managed services organization, we have clinical experts who inform the strategy and services we bring to our physician partners,” Reymann says.
 “For example, we have a compliance team that helped us navigate the concerns related to COVID-19, including how to appropriately screen patients and maintain staff and patient safety.”